spaship/operator/docs/developer-guide/events.md

 |PREVIEW_DELETE|website preview delete event|yes|

-### consume events
+### How to Consume Events

-all the events are published in this bus `crud-event-source`, there are two ways to consume events within the application
+All the events are published in this bus `crud-event-source`, there are two ways to consume events within the application

 1. `vertx.eventBus().consumer("crud-event-source",handler->...)` for more details on browse [this page](https://vertx.io/docs/vertx-core/java/#_registering_handlers)
 2. use `@ConsumeEvent` annotation. for more details on browse [this page](https://quarkus.io/guides/reactive-event-bus#consuming-events)

-fore more details on the consumer implementation there is an event log consumer available in [this location](../../service/src/main/java/io/spaship/operator/event/consumer/LogEvents.java)
+fore more details on the consumer implementation there is an event log consumer available in [LogEvents.java](https://github.com/spaship/operator/blob/main/service/src/main/java/io/spaship/operator/event/consumer/LogEvents.java)